thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

 Like in the code above, you can put the actual working code into *implementation functions* (again, class member functions, freestanding functions or non-capturing lambdas) as in `Polymorphic::i1`, `Polymorphic::i2`, wrapping them with virtual functions if desired, and providing direct access to the implementations with a virtual function such as in `Polymorphic::implementations`.

 Another choice is to altogether forget about virtual functions and implement the equivalent yourself, as Louis Dionne is doing with [Dyno](https://github.com/ldionne/dyno).

+# <a name="indirect_predictor">Appendix A:</a> Indirect Predictor:

+Jumping to (calling) a runtime-dependent address is called an "indirect jump".
+Jon "Hannibal" Stokes explains in [his overview of the Pentium M](https://arstechnica.com/features/2004/02/pentium-m/3/) a little of how this works, which is relevant today because those techniques are the direct ancestors of today's.

+Sometimes the details are not available, and they are hard to measure (see what I said about microbenchmarking), thus I take articles such as [this](https://www.realworldtech.com/cpu-perf-analysis/5/) as general indicators.
+A more fundamentals-based analysis is this old article, [Limits of Indirect Branch Prediction](http://hoelzle.org/publications/TRCS97-10.pdf) by Karel Driesen and Urs Hölzle at the University of California Santa Barbara.

+There are architectures that have the feature of computing the indirect branch target, as [the article on branch prediction at the wikipedia explains](https://en.wikipedia.org/wiki/Branch_predictor#Indirect_branch_predictor).
+That is where I got the links from.